lzbkln/app_oop/README.md

 ***
 ### Scheduled tasks:
 1. Switching to mvvm
-2. Localize the app and prevent the robot from going beyond
+2. Localize the app, prevent the robot from going beyond, add exit button
 3. Genetic algorithm implementation